Clifra-Jones/Meraki-API-V1/README.md

 ## ZIP FILE INSTALLATION

-Same as above, just make a directory called Meraki-API in one of the above folders and unzip the file into that directory.
+Same as above, just make a directory called Meraki-API-V1 in one of the above folders and unzip the file into that directory.

 # USAGE

 API Access must be enabled on your Meraki Dashboard.

 You will need to have a Meraki API key.
-You gan get your key by logging into your Meraki Dashboard, go to your profile and generate your API key.
+You can get your key by logging into your Meraki Dashboard, go to your profile and generate your API key.
 Save this key in a safe place.

 Once you have your API key you need to obtain the Organization ID for the Organizations you have access to.
 You can do this with the GetMerakiOrganizations function.